remast/marga/MIDDLEWARE.md

 3. **Performance**: Keep middleware lightweight to avoid impacting request performance
 4. **Logging**: Use appropriate log levels and avoid logging sensitive information
 5. **Reusability**: Create reusable middleware that can be applied to different routes
+6. **Compression**: Use GzipCompressionMiddleware for text-based APIs to reduce bandwidth
+7. **Compression threshold**: Set appropriate minimum compression sizes (1KB default works well)
+8. **Content type awareness**: Be mindful of which content types benefit from compression

 ## Advanced Patterns